JensRantil/jensrantil.github.io/content/posts/three-buckets-of-my-time.md

 ## Time distribution between buckets of time

 How much is spent in the different buckets depends on your role expectations.
-For example, when I worked as a Staff Engineer I aimed for something like a 33%/33%/33% split.

 However, the distribution between the time spent in the different buckets also changes dynamically with time.
 For example, sometimes I need to charge with some individual initiatives if I have worked on mundane team or company tasks.